btatarov/lakshmi/README.md

 # Lakshmi

-Lakshmi is an OpenGL 2D game engine with Lua scripting written in Odin.
+Lakshmi is an OpenGL 2D game engine with Box2D physics and Lua scripting.
+Written in Odin.
 Work in progress.

 ## Lua API